-Some users might be faced with the problem in which the LSAISO.exe (LSA Isolated) process experiences high CPU usage on a Windows 10 computer.
+Some users might be faced with the problem in which the LSAISO.exe (LSA Isolated) process experiences high Memory, CPU, Disk or Power usage on a Windows 11/10 computer.
 The process is associated with Credential Guard & Key Guard.
-In this post, we have a look at the possible cause and the recommended solution to this issue.
+In this post, we look at the possible cause and the recommended solution to this issue.

 The Local Security Authority Subsystem Service (LSASS) process is responsible for managing the local system policy, user authentication, and auditing while it also handled sensitive security data such as password hashes and Kerberos keys.

-To use the security benefits of VSM, the LSAISO trustlet that runs in VTL1 communicates through an RPC channel with the LSAISO process that is running in VTL0.
-The LSAISO secrets are encrypted before they are sent to LSASS, and the pages of LSAISO are protected from any malicious code that is running in VTL0.
+To use the security benefits of VSM, the LSAISO trustlet that runs in VTL1 communicates through an RPC channel with the LSAISO process running in VTL0.
+The LSAISO secrets are encrypted before they are sent to LSASS, and the pages of LSAISO are protected from any malicious code running in VTL0.

 Possible cause of LSAISO process high CPU usage

-In Windows 10, the LSAISO process runs as an Isolated User Mode (IUM) process in a new security environment that is known as Virtual Secure Mode (VSM).
+In Windows 11/10, the LSAISO process runs as an Isolated User Mode (IUM) process in a new security environment known as Virtual Secure Mode (VSM).

 Applications and drivers that try to load a DLL (Dynamic Link Library) into an IUM process, inject a thread, or deliver a user-mode APC may destabilize the entire system.
 This destabilization can trigger the high LSAISO CPU usage in Windows 10.